Leo Burnett Building: Tenants

 It houses advertising agency Leo Burnett Worldwide, owned by Publicis, from which it derives its name.
-The building is also home to the law firm of Winston and Strawn and the restaurant Catch 35.
+The building is also home to the law firm of Winston and Strawn.
 Media services agency Starcom Worldwide, also owned by Publicis, has its headquarters located in the building.
 RR Donnelley moved its corporate headquarters to this location in May 2015.
 Donnelly spinoff Donnelley Financial Solutions is also headquartered here.
 Publicis Media agencies Performics, Digitas and Spark Foundry moved into the building in 2018, as well as Publicis Sapient in 2019.
+Starbucks Coffee Company has housed a branch in the building for over two decades.